 What comes with my registration?

-- A kick-ass après, complete with a drink from the Pemberton Distillery and poutine.
+A kick-ass après, complete with a drink from the Pemberton Distillery and a fully loaded baked potato designed by the Collective Kitchen.
 All made from Pemberton potatoes!

 Sounds cool, but what if I have to cancel?

 Refunds will be available until April 28th for the $60 race entry minus a $10 processing fee.
 We can't provide you a refund on your $30 PORCA membership, but it all goes back to trails and events.
 All refunds will be processed at once after April 28th.

 Do I have to be shredding the gnar to race?